 Being a graphic designer, you must be willing to establish yourself as a reputed professional graphic designer.
 When it comes to freelancing, you’d like to set off as soon as possible.
-The outsourcing industry is flourishing with a great pace, so is the freelance jobs.
+The outsourcing industry is flourishing at a great pace, so it is freelance jobs.

 A recent study has shown that over 56.7 million Americans freelanced in 2018.
 Yes, you heard it right!
 This number shows the potential of freelancing holds.

 Setting-off on your own isn’t a big deal but it requires discipline and observant project management expertise.
 Lack of these skills, you would end up being overworked or underpaid.

 Freelancing is both fun and fright.
 It includes a dozen of stages which you need to cover one-by-one to succeed.
 The step-by-step workflow is essential to get consistent projects, deliver on time, and get paid.
 It not only takes away chaos involved in the process but also helps you focus on creating great designs.

 Here are ten tips to become a successful freelance graphic designer.

 The first step to becoming a successful professional graphic designer goes through a portfolio.

 If you do not have created one, it’s time to get one.
 Your online presence depends on a strong portfolio.
 Any potential client may ask you for it.
 Most of them would like to visit a URL to have a better idea of your work style.